kirstymcnaught/OptiKeyWiki/Home.md

 ---

-OptKey can be used as a complete replacement for your physical keyboard and mouse and has been built to support interaction from assistive input devices (eye-tracking devices, sip/puff tubes, brain-computer interfaces, assistive buttons, etc), as well as standard input devices (mouse, keyboard, microphone).
+OptKey can be used as a complete replacement for your physical keyboard and mouse, allowing you to type and click anyway.
+It can also generate speech.

-The aim of OptiKey is to give everyone the ability to fully interact with a computer and communicate freely.

 ![OptiKey being used to type into Word](http://juliussweetland.github.io/OptiKey/images/Typing_Into_Word.png)

-OptiKey can be used to simulate a physical keyboard (so you can type into your favourite applications), simulate mouse interactions (so you can click on links, scroll around documents, etc), as well as speak out loud.
+Increase your typing speed by using the "swiping" or word completion features.
+OptiKey can also automatically insert spaces between words and capitalise letters for you.

 ![OptiKey being used to control a mouse click](http://juliussweetland.github.io/OptiKey/images/Clicking_On_Magnified_Folder.png)